-It might seem strange to make a distinction between general-purpose financial advisers and accountants who work in arts and entertainment.
-Certainly, most clients share the same broad goals: to outsource difficult financial tasks and make, save, and invest more money than before.
-However, creative professionals and enterprises aren't like most clients; they face certain financial concerns that are unique to their profession.
-Using specialized financial knowledge accumulated from working in or around these industries for years, arts and entertainment accountants are vital assets to the artists, arts-related businesses, and nonprofit organizations that employ them.
+It might seem strange to make a distinction between general-purpose financial advisers and those who work in arts and entertainment.
+After all, most clients share the same broad goals when they hire an accountant: to outsource difficult financial tasks and make, save, or invest more money than before.
+However, creative professionals and enterprises aren't like most clients; their particular financial concerns tend to be unique to their profession.
+Arts and entertainment accountants learn how to navigate these unique goals and concerns from years of working in or around these industries.
+The best among them are vital assets to the artists, arts-related businesses, and nonprofit organizations that employ them.

 The best arts and entertainment accountants are creative-minded as well as personable and articulate, and communicate well with their artistic clients.

 Like general-purpose accountants, arts and entertainment accountants assist with tax planning and preparation, recordkeeping and bookkeeping, contract review, bill paying, and budgeting.
-But it's in giving targeted, boots-on-the-ground advice that they really shine.
-Years of industry-specific experience enables these professionals to make detailed recommendations that wouldn't occur to the uninitiated, such as the best credit card for a musician, the ideal virtual assistant for helping a music-related business stay on budget, and whether to repair or replace an aging instrument.
+However, it's in giving targeted, boots-on-the-ground advice that they really shine.
+Years of industry-specific experience helps these professionals to make detailed recommendations that wouldn't occur to the uninitiated, such as the ideal credit card or bank account for a touring musician, the best virtual assistant for helping a music-related business stay on budget, or an affordable local instrument repair tech who can help a client decide whether to repair or replace an aging instrument.
 Some accountants even specialize in tour accounting: the art of financially planning and managing a touring production, whether it's a band, play, musical, exhibition, or something else entirely.

 Accountants may be self-employed, work for an accounting firm, or be employed by a music company or film or television studio.
-There are no specialized training programs for arts and entertainment accountants—those who aspire to work with creative professionals or companies should look for internships and other opportunities, network with industry professionals, and focus on building a solid résumé.
+There are few specialized training programs for arts and entertainment accountants; those who aspire to work with creative professionals or companies should look for internships and other opportunities, network with industry professionals, and focus on building a solid résumé.

 - Tax planning and preparation